ajaxjiang96/minimal-mistakes/_design/dailyui-001.md

 ### Validation Indicator

 Validation indicators may be the only bright-colored component in the form.
 The shape of the icon is also rounded rectangle, to match the shape of the form.
 The icon comes with a tick or a cross accordingly.
+When a field fails validation, the background turns light red (`#fb3aa`) and underline turns red (``#ed1c24``) with the indicator icon.

 ## Progress Indicator

 It's always necessary to notice the users of their current status.
 The indicator is vertically placed on the right of the form, to indicate the current step of signing up.
 The completed steps are solid colored, as the upcoming steps are colored in white with 50% opacity.
+There is also a pop up bubble showing the percentage user has filled in the current section.
+Description can be added below the bubble as needed.

 ## Background